 The Corporation is a Canadian resource company currently engaged in the exploration for, and development and production of, petroleum and natural gas in the Western Canadian Sedimentary Basin and onshore in New Brunswick.
 With the completion of the Cenovus Transaction in December 2020, Headwater acquired high quality oil production, reserves and lands in the Clearwater play in the Marten Hills area of Alberta.
 In May 2022, Headwater announced it had accumulated a significant land position prospective for heavy oil in the Falher/Clearwater plays in the Greater Peavine and West Nipisi areas, establishing the Corporation's next exploration focus areas.
+In 2023, Headwater continued its pursuit of organic growth opportunities in and beyond the boundaries of the Clearwater acreage adding 198 net sections to the Corporation's land base.
+At December 31, 2023, Headwater had accumulated a total of 155 net sections of land outside of the Clearwater acreage across numerous oil fairways in Western Canada.

 In addition, the Corporation currently has low decline natural gas production and reserves in the McCully Field near Sussex, New Brunswick and a shale gas prospect in New Brunswick.

-The Headwater management team is focused on exploration and development in the Marten Hills, Greater Peavine and West Nipisi areas as well as potentially expanding its operations to include resource exploration and development in other areas of the Western Canadian Sedimentary Basin.
 The historic assets of the Corporation in New Brunswick provide production and free cash flow for the Corporation's operations.
 To the extent that the New Brunswick government's fracking moratorium is lifted in respect of the Corporation's assets in the McCully Field, the Corporation may pursue further development of such assets to supply natural gas to the undersupplied market in Atlantic Canada.